Support Sustainable Local Food Systems

 Support the movement for healthy, affordable and sustainable food!
 Support the National Farm to School Network, working to provide children with access to healthy, locally grown school food, and to enhance hands-on learning through classroom education and school gardens.

-Check out Jamie Oliver’s Food Revolution or explore the The Edible Schoolyard Project, creating edible education curriculum and promoting gardens as interactive classrooms.
+Explore The Edible Schoolyard Project, an All At Once nonprofit partner creating edible education curriculum and promoting gardens as interactive classrooms.
 Educators can download a Gardening Toolbox of activities at KidsGardening, or explore online tools and recipes to transform school food into healthy meals for kids at The Lunch Box.
-Consider becoming a FoodCorps service member and work to build and expand school gardens across the United States.
-Learn more about the Real Food Challenge with a goal of increasing real food served on college campuses or help to inspire a sustainable food dialogue by sharing model university initiatives such as the UC Santa Barbara Edible Campus Program.
-Encourage students to creatively explore sustainable food systems with Project Localize, a program in which students can interview farmers, create informational artworks, and share their projects at community pop-up shows and with their elected officials.
+Consider becoming a FoodCorps service member, another All At Once partner, and work to build and expand school gardens across the United States.

 Choose to buy seasonal, locally grown, organic food.